 2 credit hours, 2 contact hours (2 hours lecture and 0 hours lab).
-Prerequisite: Must be enrolled in Radiologic Technology or Diagnostic Medical Sonography Technology.
-(Concurrent enrollment in RAD-4183) or (C grade [2.00] or better in the following: DMS-4544 or DMS-4562 and concurrent enrollment in DMS-4546 or DMS-4563).
+Prerequisite: Enrollment in the Radiologic Technology program.
 Course is graded A-E.

 This course is designed to introduce the student to basic principles of hospital administration and organization and relates those principles to the management of the radiology department.
 Students will have the opportunity to review the concepts of hospital organization, financing, employment practices and quality control.
 Upon completion of this course, students gain an insight into the overall administration of hospitals and departments within the hospital.
 This course provides basic management skills and knowledge for those students interested in pursuing a supervisory position in the radiology department.